Everything About San Francisco On A Single Page

 San Francisco remains one of the top tourist travel destinations in the world.
 If you've always wondered about the appeal of this great city, then settle back and all will be revealed.

-Let's start with the iconic Golden Gate bridge.
+Let's start with the iconic Golden Gate Bridge.
 Completed in 1937, it has a longest span of 4200 feet and the official color is International Orange.
-You can access the bridge via public transport and there is also the option to hire a bike and ride across the bridge to Sausalito, then catch the ferry back.
+You can access the bridge via public transport and there is also the option to hire a bike and ride across the bridge to Sausalito, then catch the ferry back to San Francisco.

 Now, we move on to the Mission District, where there's an authentic Taqueria on almost every corner.
-In previous years, it was known for Latino culture and unsafe gang rivalry, but it's now known for for bohemian culture and mural art.
+In previous years, it was known for Latino culture and unsafe gang rivalry, but it's now known for tech gentrification, bohemian culture, and mural art.

 The murals are done by locals and the idea is to get an idea before the public.
 So successful have they been, the concept has spread to every neighbourhood in San Francisco and all ethnic groups now use them as a form of public expression.